 Is your toilet running?
 Well, you better catch it!
-(Haha) Everyone needs a little humor during those rough moments, and there’s nothing more frustrating than a toilet that won’t let up.
+Ok, forget the dumb joke, but everyone needs a little humor during those rough times, and there’s nothing more frustrating than a toilet that won’t let up, especially when you don’t know how to fix it.
 When any small plumbing issue arises, you start to think, “Can I do this myself?”
-A toilet running is one of those relatively minor issues that a homeowner can handle without calling for the plumber.
+A runny toilet is one of those relatively minor issues that a homeowner can handle without calling for the plumber.
 At Big B’s Plumbing, we want to empower you to make those small plumbing fixes without making that call.
 And, we don’t want that to stop you from calling if you need some friendly advice.

 Something Else To Consider About Your Toilet

 Here is something to consider: most toilets last for many years.
 The fact is, the average toilet lasts 15 years to 30 years, and if your toilet is well maintained, it could last as much as 50 years.
 In addition, the wax seal could last as much as 30 years.
 If you’re currently facing a toilet repair, ask yourself if it’s time to upgrade that old toilet to a new one.

 A Good Quality Toilet Doesn’t Need To Cost An Arm And A Leg